 7R: You edit your own films, and you write and direct.
 How does your process change once you hit the editing room?
 What do you feel that you get out of being your own editor?

-So being somebody that can do all these things, you save in all those departments, because you don’t need to pay me as much; my time is inexhaustible, and so are my resources.
+Being somebody that can do all these things, you save in all those departments, because you don’t need to pay me as much; my time is inexhaustible, and so are my resources.
 I own my editing suite.
 That’s the other thing: you’re getting charged for the editor; you’re getting charged for the editing; and you’re getting charged for the editing suite.
-So you’re fucking saving like $50-grand, and that makes a difference when you’re dealing with $10s-of-dollars on the dollar that make or break your shoot.
+You’re fucking saving like fifty grand, and that makes a difference when you’re dealing with tens-of-dollars on the dollar that make or break your shoot.
 That’s the reason why I do it.

 The other reason is just I’m a control freak.
 That’s what you look for in a director, and I think the ability to devote all the time I can devote to it, and pore over it, I think that’s an advantage.

 If I had one complaint, it burnt me out.
 It really did.
 I’ve never been as burnt out at the end of a film, or at the end of anything, honestly, even my son being born.
 Being the writer, director, editor, composer, and producer fucking really kicked my ass.

 Jeff Barnaby: I wouldn’t recommend it.
 I wouldn’t recommend it to anybody.

 7R: How do you maintain perspective when you’re doing that?